 There are two types of knee joint replacement:

-1) Partial Knee Replacement: where only one side of the joint is removed and replaced
+1) Partial Knee Replacement: where only part of the joint is removed and replaced

 with a metal and plastic prosthesis.
 It is sometimes known as a